emirkmo/adaptive-cards-python/README.md

 # Adaptive Cards Python

-`adaptive_cards_python` is intented to be used as a library for constructing and validating Microsoft Adaptive Cards within python, without having to refer to any external documentation or tooling.
+`adaptive_cards_python` is a library for constructing and validating Microsoft Adaptive Cards within Python, without having to refer to any external documentation or tooling.

 ## Features

-Unlike competing python libraries, it is 100% complete with respect to the official JSON schema of Adaptive Cards.
-All possible components are fully implemented, and all descriptions are also present.

-`adaptive_cards_python` supports both programmatic construction of an adaptive card using type checked components ([Pydantic] models) that allow using your IDE's auto complete as well as validating existing dict or json string representations of an adaptive card generated elsewhere.
+- **100% complete** with respect to the official Adaptive Cards JSON Schema.
+  (Unlike competing python libraries.)
+- Full implementation of all possible components and all descriptions.
+- Programmatic construction via type-checked [Pydantic] models, with IDE autocomplete.
+- Validation of existing `dict` or JSON string representations.
+- Helper methods for posting to msteams via webhooks.

-It is a fully typed, type checked, and run-time validated python implementation of Microsoft adaptive cards using their (latest as of May 2025) JSON Schema **version 1.5**.
+`adaptive_cards_python` is a fully typed, type checked, and run-time validated python implementation of Microsoft adaptive cards using their (latest as of May 2025) JSON Schema **version 1.5**.
 The library has pydantic models that statically type, and run-time validate adaptive card json/dicts to be compliant with the jsonschema published by [Adaptive Cards].

 Each option enum is typed using literal strings, allowing browsing options using your IDE's auto complete and doc browsing features.

 See tests for examples.
-You can also use the [Interactive Card Designer], but beware of the barely documented templating syntax.
-It's only implemented for `C#` and `Javascript`.
+You can also use the [Interactive Card Designer], but note its templating syntax is lightly documented and only supported for `C#` and `JavaScript`, so ignore the templating!

 [Adaptive Cards]: https://adaptivecards.io/
 [Pydantic]: https://docs.pydantic.dev/latest/
 [Interactive Card Designer]: https://adaptivecards.io/designer/

 ## Usage